 Fairy rings can appear on lawns as a perfect circle of mushrooms or just a circle of deep green grass that grows faster than the rest of your grass.
 You may see a circle within a circle or a partial arc.
 Fairy rings often come back year after year in the same place and they may get bigger as time goes by.

-Fairy rings are extremely hard to eradicate, but the lawn care pros at Fairway Lawns can evaluate your yard and help determine the best possible response.
+Fairy rings are extremely hard to eradicate, but the lawn treatment service pros at Fairway Lawns can evaluate your yard and help determine the best possible response.
 Contact our lawn disease treatment specialists today!

 Where Does Fairy Ring Come From?